emmhe015/diceGame/README.md

 - **Images:** Each player has a dice image that changes to reflect the result of their dice roll.
 The images are updated dynamically through JavaScript.
 - **Player Labels:** Clear labels indicate which dice belongs to Player 1 and Player 2.

+## Usage
+To play the game, simply click the "Roll for Player 1" or "Roll for Player 2" buttons.
+The dice will roll, and the respective player's score will be updated accordingly.
+The header will display the current game status, indicating which player is in the lead.

 ### Testing
 When I first inserted the images, they didn't show at the page.
 I fixed it by adding "assets" in the variabel randomImageSource.